PipedreamHQ/pipedream/docs/docs/data-stores/README.md

 If the data contained in each key is large, consider lowering the number of `batch_quantity`.
 :::

-- Adjust your workflow memory and timeout settings according to the size of the data.
-A starting recommendation is to set memory at 512 MB and timeout to 60 seconds.
+- Adjust your [workflow memory and timeout settings](/workflows/settings/) according to the size of the data in your data store.
+Set the memory at 512 MB and timeout to 60 seconds and adjust higher if needed.

 - Monitor the exporting logs after each execution to make sure there weren't errors.
 Run the step as many times as needed until all your data is exported.